Ethosuximide (Zarontin) 250 mg capsules: Brand change

-There are no supply issues with the Zarontin brand of ethosuximide oral liquid.
+There is no supply issue affecting the oral liquid of Zarontin brand of ethosuximide

-Essential Ethosuximide is not Medsafe approved, which means it has to be prescribed and supplied in line with section 29 of the Medicines Act.
-While not approved in New Zealand, Essential Ethosuximide is approved in the United Kingdom.
+Ethosuximide Essential Generics is not yet Medsafe approved, which means it has to be prescribed and supplied in line with section 29 of the Medicines Act.
+While not approved in New Zealand, Ethosuximide Essential Generics is approved in the United Kingdom.

 Prescribing and supplying an unapproved medicine